dubek/rabbitmq-dump-queue/README.md

 ### Download a release

-Precompiled binary pacakges can be found on the [releases](https://github.com/dubek/rabbitmq-dump-queue/releases) page.
+Precompiled binary packages can be found on the [releases](https://github.com/dubek/rabbitmq-dump-queue/releases) page.

 ### Compile from source